kumuluz/kumuluzee-samples/jax-rs/README.md

 ## Usage

-The example uses docker to build and run the microservices.
+The example uses maven to build and run the microservices.

 1. Build the sample using maven: